kubernetes/website/content/en/blog/_posts/2022-10-27-live-and-let-live-with-kluctl-and-ssa.md

 ## Implementing Server-side apply

-After switching to a Kubernetes client library, leveraging Server-side apply was easy.
-Kluctl just has to send each manifest to the apiserver and indicate that it wants to perform a Server-side apply operation.
-The apiserver will then either respond with an OK response or with a CONFLICT response.
+After switching to a Kubernetes client library, leveraging Server-side apply felt easy.
+Kluctl now has to send each manifest to the API server as part of a `PATCH` request, which signals that Kluctl wants to perform a server-side apply operation.
+The API server then responds with an OK response (HTTP status code 200), or with a Conflict response (HTTP status 409).

-In case of a CONFLICT response, the apiserver also sends a status object with details about the conflicts.
+In case of a Conflict response, the body of that response includes machine readable details about the conflicts.
 Kluctl can then use these details to figure out which fields are in conflict and which actors (field managers) have taken ownership of the conflicted fields.